Kentucky Layoffs — July 2000

 |---|---|---|---|---|

-Topping the list was Dillard's, Inc at its Kentucky facility, reporting 141 affected workers.
-Dillard's, Inc followed with 141 workers.
+The biggest impact was at Dillard's at its Kentucky facility, reporting 141 affected workers.
+APAC Customer Services followed with 59 workers.

 After a dip last month, layoff activity has ticked back up.

-These figures highlight a mixed picture for Kentucky's labor market, with activity diverging between monthly and annual comparisons.
+This data points to a mixed picture for Kentucky's labor market, with activity diverging between monthly and annual comparisons.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.